The NHS Framework for Involving Patients In Safety sets out the expectation that patients should be involved in the development of safer services.

-The NHS Patient Safety Strategy sets out the expectation that patients should be included in the surveillance and management of patient safety.
-The ICB will be appointing members of the public to be Patient Safety Partners (PSPs) who will be highly involved in the organisation’s safety culture.
-Their role will be to attend committees and meetings across the ICB, being involved in patient safety improvement projects, working with the Board to improve patient safety and be involved in training for staff around patient safety.
+The ICB will be appointing members of the public to be Patient Safety Partners (PSPs) who will be highly involved in the organisation’s collaborative work to improve safety across Suffolk and North East Essex.
+Their role will include supporting safety governance by attending committees and meetings, being involved in patient safety improvement projects, and working in partnership with staff to ensure the patient voice is represented.
+You can read more about PSPs in the ICB Patient Safety Partner Involvement Policy.

 Learning from serious incidents